 It is best to not include the lighting of a unity candle in the wedding service, per se.
 For those desiring to light a unity candle, we suggest it be done at the wedding reception, or perhaps at the rehearsal dinner as a symbol of intention.

 16. How about rice, birdseed, butterflies, and flower/rose petals?

 Throwing of flower/rose petals are limited to outside the church, only.
 No rice, birdseed or butterflies can be used anywhere.

-- The suggested donation for a wedding at Saint Luke's, which includes costs for the organist, the honorarium for the Rector, use of the church and live streaming of the service on the internet is $1,250.00.
+- The suggested donation for a wedding at Saint Luke's, which includes costs for the organist, the honorarium for the Rector, use of the church is $3,000.00.

-- Small "family" weddings ( without music and with only Bride, Groom and witnesses in attendance and with no live internet streaming of the ceremony) cost considerably less, with a suggested donation of $500.00.
-A "family" wedding may be streamed for an additional cost of $200.00.
+- Small "family" weddings ( without music and with only Bride, Groom and 4 witnesses in attendance) cost considerably less, with a suggested donation of $2,000.00.

 - Both wedding types may also secure the “streamed” Wedding digitized, so that they may make DVDs if they wish.